 What is the Tennessee Junior Science and Humanities Symposium?

 The TJSHS is a regional affiliate of the national Junior Science and Humanities Symposium.
-The JSHS is administered through the Academy of Applied Science in cooperation with leading research universities throughout the nation to promote and foster research and experimentation in the science, technology, engineering, and mathematics (STEM) disciplines at the high school level.
+The JSHS is administered through the National Science Teaching Association in cooperation with leading research universities throughout the nation to promote and foster research and experimentation in the science, technology, engineering, and mathematics (STEM) disciplines at the high school level.
 The JSHS is jointly sponsored by the research offices of the US Departments of the Army, Navy, and Air Force with the aim of advancing the nation’s scientific and technological progress by challenging and engaging students in the STEM disciplines.